markusunger/capstone/prep-work/Node_and_Express.md

 Side note: sending a response status code is done with `response.status(statusCodeNumber)`.
 This method returns the response object itself again, so that calls can be chained: `response.status(404).render('notfound_page')`.

-Express is a very barebones framework which has lead to lots of third-party middleware libraries.
+Express is a very barebones framework which has led to lots of third-party middleware libraries.
 A middleware function that comes built into Express would be `static` to serve static files:

 ```js
 const path = require('path');